nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 Features we might like to have

-* Calendar/Project Task collaboration with a team
-* Features we might like to have
 * Show a calendar on the side
 * User can choose a category for new tasks and upload files that are tagged to the specific task
 * Easily add short comments to existing tasks
 * Add subtasks
 * Move task to archive (instead of deleting the task)
 * UI: Provide tabs that contain lists of different tasks such as:
-    * ‘Today’ – tasks without deadlines or tasks due today
+    * 'Today' – tasks without deadlines or tasks due today
-    * ‘Overdue’ – tasks that are already overdue
+    * 'Overdue' – tasks that are already overdue
-    * ‘Project’ – tasks that are large scale and with contain subtasks
+    * 'Project' – tasks that are large scale and with contain subtasks
-    * ‘Calendar’ – tasks displayed in a calendar format
+    * 'Calendar' – tasks displayed in a calendar format
-    * ‘Activity’ – a history or log of past actions
+    * 'Activity' – a history or log of past actions
 * Tasks can be sorted according to priority.
 * Requires log-in with username and password so data is protected.